ICNHodler/docs/Rocketchat-AMA-Archive.md

 This address previously sent the icn to be burned for a quarter to the icn burn contract: https://etherscan.io/token/0x888666CA69E0f178DED6D75b5726Cee99A87D698?a=0x0445bdff368ab12898175ab334a48917177cda4a .
 Is this an iconomi managed account and if so, why has it recently sent almost 250k icn to the kraken exchange?
 *Asked by @stephen*

-> We don’t comment on individual movements of assets from our addresses or any others.
+> We don't comment on individual movements of assets from our addresses or any others.
 Any portfolio changes are disclosed in quarterly reports, but it is worth pointing out that there are movements of assets performed solely for platform liquidity reasons.
 These are not disclosed in reports because they do not affect ICONOMI holdings.
 *Answered 31st August 2018*

 # Q65